astrohart/MFR/MFR.Settings.Configuration.Interfaces/README.md

 | Name | Description |
 | ---- | ----------- |
-| [System.ArgumentNullException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ArgumentNullException 'System.ArgumentNullException') | Thrown if the required parameter, `projectFileRenamerConfiguration`,
+| [System.ArgumentNullException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ArgumentNullException 'System.ArgumentNullException') | Thrown if the required parameter, `configuration`,
 is passed a `null` value. |

 ##### Remarks

 The [IProjectFileRenamerConfiguration](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration')
--implementing projectFileRenamerConfiguration object controls the behavior of this object by dint of the settings chosen by the user at runtime.
+-implementing configuration object controls the behavior of this object by dint of the settings chosen by the user at runtime.

 <a name='M-MFR-Settings-Configuration-Interfaces-IConfigurationComposedObject-UpdateConfiguration-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration-'></a>